Well, this one has been sitting over in the UNhallowed collection for amost of the last decade, but I’m no longer sure that it needs to be.

 But he probably was on the job before the trail got too much colder.

-We’ve a choice of events which might have brought Tom’s doings to Albus’s attention.
-My own prefered reading these days is that he interviewed Morfin Gaunt in Azkaban in the course of trying to follow up on some of Gellert’s attempts to trace the Stone and the Cloak.
-This resulted in unearthing the supressed memory of Morfin’s visit from his long-lost nephew which had occured in the summer of ’42.
+We’ve got a choice of events which might have brought Tom’s doings to Albus’s attention.
+My own prefered reading these days is that he interviewed Morfin Gaunt in Azkaban at some point in the late ’40s in the course of trying to follow up on some of Gellert’s attempts to trace the Stone and the Cloak.
+This resulted in unearthing the supressed memory of Morfin’s visit from his long-lost nephew which had taken place in the summer of ’42.

-Our other choice is that Albus was asked to investigte matters associated with the death of Madam Hepzibah Smith.
-The Aurors were satisfied that they had aprehended the murderer, but no one could figure out what had become of her two missing treasures.
-I've followed up on the first in other essays in the main collection, so let’s explore the 2nd (which is a much older hypothesis) here.
+My earlier reading was that Albus had been asked to investigte matters associated with the death of Madam Hepzibah Smith.
+The Aurors were satisfied that they had aprehended the murderer, but no one could figure out what had become of two missing items from her extensive collection of historical artefacts.

-However, Albus already knew that Tom was a Parselmouth, and there are very few of those, and he knew that it is an inheritable trait.
-And, all of the Parselmouths anyone else knows about seem to be connected to a single family, which turned out to also be connected to that locket.
+However, Albus already knew that Tom was a Parselmouth, and there are very few of those.
+And he knew that it is an inheritable trait.
+All of the Parselmouths anyone else knows about in Britain seem to be connected to a single family, which turned out to also be connected to that locket.
 I think Albus wasn’t at all convinced by Caractacus’s contention that the young woman who sold Burke the locket had stolen it.
 He may have even had a vague recollection of poor, walleyed Merope Gaunt wearing a locket at Hogwarts.